 - Assists clients in identifying and accessing resources for both immediate and long-term needs, including but not limited to physical health, psychiatric medication, public assistance, etc.

 - Facilitates connections with service providers to help clients meet their identified needs, including assistance around substance use treatment facilities and other higher acuity care.

 - Navigates Social Security, Medicaid, Medicare and all other public assistance systems on behalf of clients.
 Serves as a liaison with those collaborating agencies.

 - Assists residents in problem-solving issues which may threaten their housing.
 When appropriate, serves as liaison between parties to advocate for the client’s housing stability.

 - Monitors and maintains productivity of actions required for the position.

 - Covers for other CCH staff members at the same and/or at other CCH locations, as needed.

 Employee must be able to perform essential job functions with or without reasonable accommodation and without posing a direct threat to safety or health of self or others.
 To perform this job successfully, an individual must be able to perform each essential function satisfactorily.
 Employee will perform job according to applied laws.
 The requirements listed above are representative of the knowledge, skill, and/or ability required.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-- Master’s Degree in a counseling field required.
+- Master’s degree in social work, counseling, or similar field is required.

-WHERE A CANDIDATE IS PLACED IN THE COMPENSATION RANGE DEPENDS ON TOTAL RELEVENT YEARS OF EXPERIENCE
+WHERE A CANDIDATE IS PLACED IN THE COMPENSATION RANGE DEPENDS ON TOTAL RELEVANT YEARS OF EXPERIENCE

 - Job Family Behavioral Health